-Figure 4.
-Wind roses for different seasons.
+Figure 4: Wind roses for different seasons.

-The predictors that represent transport from a source are calculated from the observed hourly wind vectors and relative spatial locations of the source and measurement.
-The tth observed value of the transport from source 1 to location s_i is defined as where \mathbf{e}1 is the location of emission source 1, and \mathbf{s}i is the measurement location.
-Each hourly wind vector, $\mathbf{w}{t,h}$, for the two-week period, with $h = 1, \ldots, 336$, was transformed into the same coordinate system and projected onto the vector from the source to the measurement $(\mathbf{e}1 - \mathbf{s}i)$.
+jected onto the vector from the source to the measurement $(\mathbf{e}1 - \mathbf{s}i)$.
 Assuming a constant emission source, the resulting scalar quantity represents the amount of pollutant transported from \mathbf{e}1 to \mathbf{s}i , ignoring the effects of vertical dispersion.
-When the wind is blowing from \mathbf{s}i toward \mathbf{e}1 , transport from \mathbf{e}1 is negative.
-However, owing to finite, small background concentrations, the integrated benzene concentration remains the same rather than decreasing under these conditions.
-Therefore, the maximum of the transport from \mathbf{e}1 and zero was taken before taking the sum over h in period t (5.1).
+When the wind is blowing from \mathbf{s}i toward \mathbf{e}1 , transport from \mathbf{e}1 will be negative.
+However, due to finite, small background concentrations, the integrated benzene concentration will remain the same rather than decreasing under these conditions.
+Therefore the maximum of the transport from \mathbf{e}1 and zero was taken before taking the sum over h in period t (5.1).
 The transport from source 2 was calculated similarly.

 We use 10-fold cross-validation to determine the most appropriate model for the benzene concentrations.
-Using each fold as a validation data set, the insample and out-of-sample log scores were calculated using both the proposed IQR method and the GAUS method proposed by Reich (2012) for each combination of predictors (Table 5).
-Four basis functions were used for both methods.
-The priors are the same as those in the simulation study, except that $\eta{m,p}^{-2} \sim \text{Gamma}(0.1, 0.1)$ was used for both methods.
-An exponential covariance function and range of 0.5 were used for both methods.
-The predictors were transformed to be between zero and one before the models were fitted.
+Using each fold as a validation data set, the in-sample and out-of-sample log-score was calculated using both the proposed IQR method and the GAUS method proposed by Reich (2012) for each combination of predictors (Table 5).
+Four basis functions were used for both the IQR and GAUS methods.
+The priors are the same as in the simulation study, with the exception that $\eta{m,p}^{-2} \sim \text{Gamma}(0.1,0.1)$ was used for both methods.
+The location coordinates were scaled to be on the unit square and an exponential covariance function and range of 0.5 were used for both methods.
+The predictors were transformed to be between 0 and 1 before the models were fit.
 The IQR method was run for 25,000 samples, discarding the first 5,000.
 The GAUS method converged more slowly, and so 35,000 samples were drawn, discarding the first 15,000.

-For both methods, the in-sample log score tends to increase with the number of predictors included in the model.
-All of the models with predictors have higher in-sample and out-of-sample log scores than those of the intercept-only model.
-Of the models with predictors, the one that included all three produced the largest out-of-sample log score for the IQR method, but the lowest out-of-sample log score for the GAUS method, indicating that adding additional predictors exacerbates the probability of over-fitting using the GAUS method.
-In all cases, the out-of-sample performance of our method is substantially better than that of the GAUS method.
+For both methods the in-sample log-score tends to increase with the number of predictors included in the model.
+All of the models with predictors have both higher in-sample and out-of-sample log scores than the intercept only model.
+Of the models with predictors the one that included all 3 produced the largest out-of-sample log-score for the IQR method, but the lowest out-of-sample log-score for the GAUS method, indicating that adding additional predictors exacerbates the probability of over-fitting by the GAUS method.
+In all of the cases, our method performs substantially better out-of-sample than the GAUS method.